On the Kontsevich integral for knotted trivalent graphs: Corrections - constructing a knotted graph invariant

 \subsection{Parenthesized tangles and Drinfeld's associators}

-Let us end with a sketch of how this construction relates to parenthesized tangles (a.k.a. q-tangles) and Drinfeld's associators.
-There is an easy map $\alpha$ from parenthesized tangles to trivalent tangles with one free end on top and one free end on bottom.
+Let us end with a sketch of how this construction relates to parenthesized tangles (a.k.a. q-tangles, see for example \cite{dbn3}, \cite{lemu3}) and Drinfeld's associators (see \cite{dbn4}, \cite{dri1}, \cite{dri2}).
+There is an easy map $\alpha$ from parenthesized tangles to KTGs.
 We join ends by vertices according to the parenthetization, as shown:

 The parenthetization of the bottom of the tangle shown is $(*(*(**)))$, while on the top it is $((**)(**))$.
 The ends are joined by vertices accordingly.